skydread1/blog/README.md

 I personally use **GoDaddy** as DNS manager but you can use the one of your choice.

-Fo HTTPS, we can create SSL certificate using AWS Certificate Manager for the subdomain (in my case `blog.loicblanchard.me`).
+For HTTPS, we can create SSL certificate using AWS Certificate Manager for the subdomain (in my case `blog.loicblanchard.me`).

 Note: ACM provides the CNAME record name and value.
 For the name, it will provide something like this:
 `_SOME-NUMBERS-HERE.blog.loicblanchard.me.` but we need to only enter `_SOME-NUMBERS-HERE.blog` in GoDaddy record name for it to work.